Navigating & Alchemizing Uncertainty with Hypnosis

 But What If I Can’t Let Go?

-Letting go of control in uncertain times can feel like walking a tightrope blindfolded.
+Totally fair question.
+In uncertain times, letting go of the drive to control can feel like walking a tightrope blindfolded.
 But hypnosis doesn’t drop you into chaos.
 It helps you drop into deeper order.

-Your subconscious actually loves certainty - it just doesn’t find it in the same places your conscious mind does.
+Your subconscious actually loves certainty - it just doesn’t find it in the same places your conscious mind looks for it.

 A Final Thought